 I enjoy my job as a Health Information Specialist.
 I feel accomplished at the end of each day, and I really like knowing I’m helping doctors and nurses do a better job of taking care of their patients.”

 “A big part of being a good fit for this job is personality — I am detail oriented and prefer an organized environment, and I enjoy working with computers and technology.
 But my personality didn’t teach me all the skills I’ve needed to be able to work specifically within the healthcare field.
-There was so much I had to learn in order to understand medical terminology, Medical Billing and Coding, and healthcare-specific data analysis.
+There was so much I had to learn in order to understand medical terminology, medical billing and coding duties, and healthcare-specific data analysis.

-If you think a career as a Health Information Specialist might be right for you, I would recommend checking out Arizona College.
+If you think a career as a Medical Biller and Coder or Health Information Specialist might be right for you, I would recommend checking out Arizona College.
 You can request information online, or talk to an Admissions representative by calling (602) 222-9300.”